 Date Released: Wednesday, May 27, 2020

-The National Parks and Wildlife Service (NPWS) of the Department of Culture, Heritage and the Gaeltacht is appealing for public assistance to report any suspected poisoning or other unlawful killing of birds to the NPWS or An Garda Síochána.
+The National Parks and Wildlife Service (NPWS) of the Department of Housing, Local Government and Heritage is appealing for public assistance to report any suspected poisoning or other unlawful killing of birds to the NPWS or An Garda Síochána.

 This message follows an incident in West Cork where a number of protected buzzards were found dead due to the banned insecticide Carbofuran.